segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

 ## Can I install the SDK Manually with a Dynamic Framework?

-We **highly recommend** using Cocoapods.
+Segment **highly recommends** using Cocoapods.
+We cannot guarantee support if you do not use a dependency manager.

 However, if you cannot use Cocoapods or Carthage, you can manually install our dynamic framework allowing you to send data to Segment and on to enabled cloud-mode destinations.
 We do not support sending data to bundled, device-mode integrations outside of Cocoapods.

 Here are the steps for installing manually:

 1. Download the [latest built SDK](https://github.com/segmentio/analytics-ios/releases/), and unzip the zip file.
 2. Drag the unzipped `Analytics.framework` folder into your XCode project.
 3. In the `General Tab` for your project, search for `Embedded Binaries` and add the `Analytics.framework`.

 ![](images/embeddedbinaries.png)

 Once you've installed the framework, just import the header file and install as described above in [Install the SDK](/docs/connections/sources/catalog/libraries/mobile/ios/#install-the-sdk).

-Note, if you are choosing to not use a dependency manager, you must keep files up-to-date with regularly scheduled, manual updates.
+If you choose not to use a dependency manager, you must manually keep files up-to-date with regularly scheduled, manual updates.

 ## What if your SDK doesn't support feature X?

 If you're using a Device-mode for a mobile destination, if you want to access a feature from a tool's native SDK, you can include the header file and call the method just as normal.

 For example, you might want access to Flurry's location logging or Localytics's attribution parameters.
 To use the destination's SDK, just import the headers and then access the SDK as you would without Segment.
-We'll still handle initialization, event, screen & user tracking, plus all the proxied services and data storage for you.
+Segment still handles initialization, event, screen and user tracking, plus all the proxied services and data storage for you.

 Here's an example for Flurry location logging: